kercre123/victor/README.md

 This branch uses the Snowboy wake-word engine.
 It's reasonably fast and accurate, and you can technically create your own models though I haven't gotten it to successfully work.

-The wake-word is "snowboy" rather than "hey vector" at the moment.
+The wake-word is still "hey vector".

 ## Building